open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/VideoProfiler/README.rst.txt

            },

 #.
-   If running VideoProfiler with helm usecase or trying to subscribe to any external publishers outside the OEI network, ensure the correct IP of publisher has been provided in the interfaces section in `config <https://github.com/open-edge-insights/eii-tools/blob/master/VideoProfiler/config.json>`_ and correct ETCD host & port are set in environment for **ETCD_ENDPOINT** & **ETCD_HOST**.
+   If running VideoProfiler with helm usecase or trying to subscribe to any external publishers outside the Open EII network, ensure the correct IP of publisher has been provided in the interfaces section in `config <https://github.com/open-edge-insights/eii-tools/blob/master/VideoProfiler/config.json>`_ and correct ETCD host & port are set in environment for **ETCD_ENDPOINT** & **ETCD_HOST**.

    *